awsdocs/amazon-connect-admin-guide/doc_source/quick-connects.md

 **Tip**
 Agents see all of the quick connects for the queues associated with their routing profile\.

-## Example: Create an external quick connect to a mobile phone<a name="example-create-external-quick-connect"></a>
+## Example: Create a phone number quick connect to a mobile phone<a name="example-create-external-quick-connect"></a>

-In this example, you create an external quick connect to a person's mobile phone\.
+In this example, you create a phone number quick connect to a person's mobile phone\.
 This might be for a supervisor, for example, so agents can call them if needed\.

 **Create a quick connect for a person's mobile phone number**